tin-nl/st-diskmags/readme.md

 The texts are depacked as-is, embedded images can be almost always found alongside the txt file (but be warned: they use ancient ST file formats).

 ### "Toolset"
 This repository contains C source to depack ice packed files (courtesy of Mr. Ni/TOS Crew).
-Also there's a sorry exclude for a golang conversion of Mr. Nis Atomic depacker (just C code embedded in a golang skeleton AFAIR).
+Also there's a sorry excuse for a golang conversion of Mr. Nis Atomic depacker (just C code embedded in a golang skeleton AFAIR).
 Then there are two tools to unlink the Maggie/DBA data file, also in golang.
 Don't expect any of this to work on current golang/C/whatever versions.
 The toolset is not tested in any way upon release.